Why Create an Email Sequence

 When this works best

 If you have an evergreen offer or a membership program, this system is fantastic!
 You can always be seeding your offer with a newsletter or two and then make the offer.
-Everyone will receive it, regardless of when they joined your list.
+Everyone will receive your “sales email,” regardless of when they joined your list.

 When this would be a little awkward